Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 03.30.29 UTC
+- WIB: Kamis, 16 Oktober 2025 04.23.45 UTC
-- WITA: Kamis, 16 Oktober 2025 04.30.29 UTC
+- WITA: Kamis, 16 Oktober 2025 05.23.45 UTC
-- WIT: Kamis, 16 Oktober 2025 05.30.29 UTC
+- WIT: Kamis, 16 Oktober 2025 06.23.45 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: friendship
+Kategori: inspirational